 To set the folder permissions you can use either an FTP client, or another method such as cpanel.

 The application will check the file permissions that have been set and will warn of any problems.

 The application integrates with PayPal such that when a customer makes a purchase, and PayPal confirms that the payment is correct, the application automatically adds the user to the system and to the appropriate htpasswd file enabling the user to login.
 This process is handled without any intervention by yourself.

 At the end of the subscription (subscription end-of-term), PayPal will send a notification so that the application will automatically disable the user from the secure area.

-You can of course manually create users through the admin displays and give then access to the defined secure areas.
+You can of course, manually create users through the admin displays and give then access to the defined secure areas.
 For manually users, a cron job is provided to control subscription access.

-Subscriptions can be for a fixed period of time, say 1 month, and once completed, the customer does not make any further payments and no longer has access to the secure area.
+The subscription manager defines subscriptions which can be for a fixed period of time, say 1 month, and once completed, the customer does not make any further payments and no longer has access to the secure area.
 Or they can be recurring where the subscription fee is paid at defined intervals of time.
 The customer must provide payment at each interval for access to the secure area to continue.